 The decision to undergo knee replacement surgery should not be taken lightly.
 However, depending on your situation it may be the only viable option.
 That being said one study estimated that over ⅓ of the knee surgeries were inappropriate1.
 Patients either did not have severe enough symptoms to warrant surgery, were too young, or didn’t have severe enough damage to their knee joint.

 Knee surgery is meant to be a last resort.
 It is recommended that you exhaust all of your conservative treatment options.
 For a full view of non-surgical treatment of severe knee OA take a look at this guide.

 One of the primary reasons why knee replacement surgery gets recommended to a patient is because they have bone on bone knee pain.
 In this situation, the friction of the bony surfaces rubbing together within the knee joint causes inflammation, bone spurs, stiffness, and pain.
 Knee replacement surgery helps by cutting away the damaged bone and replacing it with an artificial metal surface.
 This is a proven long term solution for increasing joint function and reducing knee pain, but are their less invasive options that can accomplish similar increases in function and relief from pain?

-Tri-compartment unloading is an exciting new treatment for severe knee osteoarthritis.
-Here rather than replacing the damaged areas, they are unloaded.
-A new type of knee brace – exoskeleton hybrid brace uses spring technology to provide additional support to the joint, reducing pressure by up to 64%2.
+Tri-compartment offloading is an exciting new treatment for severe knee osteoarthritis.
+Here rather than replacing the damaged areas, they are offloaded.
+A new type of knee brace/exoskeleton hybrid uses spring technology to provide additional support to the joint, reducing pressure by up to 64%2.
 To learn more about this innovation, click the button below.

 - Riddle, D. L., Jiranek, W. A., & Hayes, C. W. (2014).
 Use of a validated algorithm to judge the appropriateness of total knee arthroplasty in the United States: a multicenter longitudinal cohort study.
 Arthritis & rheumatology, 66(8), 2134-2143.